OSE GDAŃSK 2026

 • Poland’s Energy Policy 2040 in the context of the European Green Deal – the need for updating and basic directions of change.

-• The place of nuclear power in the new energy policy: the degree of advancement of the Polish nuclear program, financing
+• The place of nuclear power in the new energy policy: the degree of advancement of the Polish nuclear program, financing models, large-scale power generation vs. small-scale nuclear facilities.

 • Power deficit after 2025 – solution scenarios.

-• Experiences of EU countries in counteracting the negative effects of rising prices of energy carriers on the energy industry and
+• Experiences of EU countries in counteracting the negative effects of rising prices of energy carriers on the energy industry and the economy.

 • The role of the US in stabilizing Europe’s energy policy.